juju/1.25-upgrade/README.md

 ## Import the environment into the controller

     juju 1.25-upgrade import <envname> <controller>

+If the name of the 1.25 environment isn't the same as the name of the cloud in the target, specify the cloud name using the `--target-cloud` option.

 You can see that the model has been created in the target controller by running